12:00 KO (BST); Sunday 1st October; Emirates Stadium (London, England) BT Sport

 Aiming to stop the attacking midfielder this week will be Xhaka, a player who has had mixed fortunes since his arrival in London last summer.
 A slow start gave way to several outstanding performances towards the end of last season and it looked like the combative midfielder had finally found his feet in the Premiership.
-Further mixed displays this term have found him again needing to raise his game and show that he can control the game for Arsenal from the centre of the field.
+Further mixed displays this term have found him again needing to raise his game and show he can control the game for Arsenal from the centre of the field.

 A Work in Progress

-After seeing several high-profile players depart the club this summer and two of their biggest stars famously being in the final year of their current contracts, Arsenal have every right to claim that this is something of a transitional season.
-Wenger’s policy of bleeding the most talented of his youngsters into the Europa league deserves much praise, with many of them looking comfortable on the European stage and will surely benefit from the experience in years to come.
+After seeing several high-profile players depart the club this summer and two of their biggest stars famously being in the final year of their current contracts, Arsenal have every right to claim this is a transitional season.
+Wenger’s policy of bleeding the most talented of his youngsters into the Europa league deserves much praise, with many of them looking comfortable on the European stage and will benefit from the experience in years to come.

 Within the Premiership, Arsenal continue to look solid following the disastrous collapse against Liverpool.
-Most teams need a watershed moment in their season for them to realise their collective deficiencies in order to build and improve as a team.
-This watershed moment is something which has become a regular feature for Arsenal in recent years and only time will tell if they’re actually able to improve this time around or simply paper over the cracks which plague the team.
+Most teams need a watershed moment in their season for them to realise their collective deficiencies to build and improve as a team.
+This watershed moment is something which has become a regular feature for Arsenal in recent years and only time will tell if they’re able to improve this time around or paper over the cracks which plague the team.